sohaib-ouzineb/MSC_INDIVIDUAL_PROJECT/README.md

 MSC individual Project : dynamic network segmentation for cyberdefence

-The objective of this thesis is to propose a framework that gives the best network architecture in terms of performance and security while respecting certain conditions.
+The objective of this thesis is to propose a simulation and optimization framework that gives the best network architecture in terms of performance and security while respecting certain conditions. (see current Msc Thesis report - Objectives section)

 Achieved tasks :